hemantsathish/Blog-Posting-WebApp/README.md

 ## 🚀How to implement it?

-1. Once the code is downloaded, create a virtual environment and activate it.
+1. Once you've downloaded the code, create a virtual environment and activate it.
 2. The system requires flask and flask-sqlalchemy.
 To install them:
   ```
   pip install flask